danialriaz/Market-value-of-solar-in-hydro-dominated-systems/README.md

 ## Repository Structure

+This repository is branched from the PyPSA-Eur's main repository.
+It should be used along with Supplementary code provided [here](https://github.com/danialriaz/Supplementary-material---thesis).
 - `configs` contains configuration files for PyPSA-Eur for different scenarios.
+- `output files` contains the `.nc` network outputs that were used to extract the data.
+- `rules` and 'scripts' have been modified based on the scenarios conducted.
+The author's additions are marked with #DR
-- `working files` contains the Jupyter notebooks used for the evaluation of results.
+- `analytical files` contains the Jupyter notebooks used for the evaluation of results.
-- `paper` contains the `pdf` files for the paper.
-- `workflows` contains the PyPSA-Eur and technology-data workflows.
+- data used for this model can be retrieved from [here](https://zenodo.org/records/7647522)

 ## Installation and Usage